Penn Medicine Facts and Figures 2014

-The 2013 edition of Facts & Figures is now available.
-This pocket-size brochure contains a wealth of public statistical information about our organization and provides some research, education, and clinical care highlights from the past year.
-This publication has a variety of uses, such as background information for visitors and recruits as well as providing vetted general information for grant applications and the like.
-Facts & Figures can be ordered in packages of 50 from Aelitho.com #UPHS-041-10.
+The 2014 edition of Penn Medicine Facts & Figures is now available.
+This pocket-size brochure contains a wealth of publicly reported, statistical information about our organization and highlights progress in research, education, and patient care from the past year.
+Facts & Figures has a variety of uses, such as background information for visitors and faculty and staff recruiting, and it also provides the types of official institutional information often required for grant and award applications.
+Facts & Figures can be ordered in packages of 50 from AELitho.com using #UPHS- 041-12.

 Penn Medicine is among the most prestigious academic medical institutions in the world.
-Its international prominence is built on a tradition of pioneering discoveries and innovations, excellence in training tomorrow's physicians and scientists, and safe and compassionate patient care.
-In addition to offering cutting-edge medical care to our patients, Penn Medicine's programs and projects extend beyond our institution and vulnerable populations in Philadelphia to those in need around the world.
+Its international prominence is built on a tradition of pioneering discoveries and innovations, excellence in training tomorrow's physicians and scientists, and compassionate patient care.
+In addition to offering cutting-edge medical care to our patients, Penn Medicine's programs extend beyond our institution and the vulnerable populations in our surrounding Philadelphia community to those in need around the world.

-Penn Medicine comprises the Perelman School of Medicine and the University of Pennsylvania Health System.
+Penn Medicine is the Raymond and Ruth Perelman School of Medicine and the University of Pennsylvania Health System.

-Penn's Perelman School of Medicine is consistently among the nation's top three recipients of federal funding from the National Institutes of Health.
-Penn's physicians and scientists take an interdisciplinary approach to understanding the fundamental mechanisms of disease, leading to new strategies for treatments and cures.
+The Perelman School of Medicine is consistently among the nation's top recipients of funding from the National Institutes of Health, with $392 million awarded in the 2013 fiscal year.
+Penn's physicians and scientists take an interdisciplinary approach to understanding the fundamental mechanisms of disease, which leads to new strategies for treatments.

-Penn Medicine's physicians, nurses, and staff provide exceptional personalized care to patients with a broad range of medical conditions, including cancer, heart and lung disease, neurological disorders, and diseases of aging, as well as care for newborns.
-With state-of-the-art equipment, our highly trained physicians work together to ensure that each patient's welfare is addressed from multiple perspectives, involving disease specialists, nurses, pharmacists, social workers, and rehabilitation professionals.
-Critical-care units at Penn Medicine are recognized by leading health-care associations for their excellence in patient care.
+Penn Medicine's physicians, nurses, and staff provide exceptional, personalized care to patients with a broad range of medical conditions, including cancer, heart and lung disease, neurological disorders and diseases of aging, and orthopaedics, as well as care for newborns.
+With the help of state-of-the-art equipment, our highly trained physicians work together to ensure that each patient's welfare is addressed from multiple perspectives, involving disease specialists, nurses, pharmacists, social workers, and rehabilitation professionals.
+Every year critical-care units at Penn Medicine are recognized for their excellence by leading health-care associations.

 |Annual Operating Revenue||$4.3 billion|